 A client’s personal information is gathered and used for the purpose of providing psychological services, which includes assessing, diagnosing and treating a client’s presenting issue.
 The personal information is retained in order to document what happens during sessions, and enables the psychologist to provide a relevant and informed psychological service.

-Quirky Kid may use the personal information we have collected from You for purposes related above and to:
+The Quirky Kid Clinic may use the personal information we have collected from you for the purposes related above, and to:

 - carry out marketing or training relating to our Services,

 - comply with laws and regulations in applicable jurisdictions,

 By using our Service, you consent to your personal information being collected, held and used in this way, as well as for any other use you authorise.
 The Quirky Kid Clinic will only use your personal information for the purposes described in this Policy or with your express permission.

 Clients’ personal information will not be disclosed except when:

 - It is subpoenaed by a court, or

 - Failure to disclose the information would, in the reasonable belief of The Quirky Kid Clinic, place a client or another person at serious risk to life, health or safety, or

 - When communicating with a GP/Paediatrician or other medical practitioner when referred under a Mental Health Care Plan, or